GeorginaCarlisle/take-control-frontend-app/TESTING.md

 ### JavaScript Validation

 EsLint was installed and in use during building of this project and has been used to validate all the JavaScript files, the majority of which also contain JSX.
-All files pass through the EsLint without warning, other than the following:
+All files pass through the EsLint without warning.

-DesktopTakeAction.js with the following warnings:

-- Line 52:6:  React Hook useEffect has a missing dependency: 'setHasLoaded'.
-Either include it or remove the dependency array
-- Line 66:6:  React Hook useEffect has missing dependencies: 'setActiveTasks' and 'setHasLoaded'.
-Either include them or remove the dependency array

-MobileTakeAction.js with the following warnings:

-- Line 58:6:  React Hook useEffect has a missing dependency: 'setHasLoaded'.
-Either include it or remove the dependency array
-- Line 72:6:  React Hook useEffect has missing dependencies: 'setActiveTasks' and 'setHasLoaded'.
-Either include them or remove the dependency array

 [Return to contents list](#contents)